ULB-Metronu/georges/docs/modules/manzoni/manzoni_example.rst

 Basic example
 #############

-In this example, we define beamline with `Quadrupoles`, `SBEND` and `Collimators`.
-We use different observers to analyse the beam and its properties.
+In this example, we define beamline with `Quadrupoles`, `SBEND` and `Collimators` and we use different observers to analyse the beam and its properties.

 Let's first import the necessary packages